 If the study volunteer declines the offer, neither she nor the fake player gets the cash.

 Basically, the goal is to make the female study volunteer feel insulted by offering her a really unfair offer where she gets very little of the cash and the fake player gets most of it.

 As a result of feeling insulted, her irritation and desire to retaliate would spur her to decline the offer–even if she stands to get money she didn’t have before.
 That’s because she wants to punish the fake player by denying that person the money, too.

 This proves that her anger got the better of her judgment, which is an indication of her level of reactive aggression.

 What the study found

-As part of their study, the researchers wanted to find out if rejection rates of the unfair offers differed based on where women are in their menstrual cycle.
-This would indicate how aggressive women would get in real-life social situations where they were being treated unfairly based on where they were in their cycles.
+As part of their study, the researchers wanted to find out if rejection rates of the unfair offers differed based on where the women were in their menstrual cycle.
+This would indicate how aggressive women would get based on where they were in their cycles while in real-life social situations where they were being treated unfairly.

 The researchers also wanted to find out if a woman’s testosterone level was linked to how much anger she felt as a result of being treated unfairly.

 What they discovered: After ruling out effects from estrogen and the stress hormone cortisol, the researchers found that when testosterone is higher during ovulation, the female participants were far more likely to decline offers from the other player when the offer to split the cash was extremely unfair (such as 90/10).